ebo-arcadia/ebo-lee.github.io/database.md

 - know how and where to create or implement view and materialized view
 - know how to use view or materialized view to query tables in database

+## Outcome
+- created a view using DB browser for sqlite writing SQL query statements